ohpxho/md-vault/plang/sverilog/fleeting.md

 - A chip
 - Processes data for one application - hardwired
 - They are unchangeable once manufactrured - unprogrammable
-- Faster that FPGA due to it's optimized to a specific application
+- Faster than FPGA due to it's optimized to for a specific application

 `FPGA and ASIC both do not need software`